Metrobus (Sydney): M61: Castle Hill to Queen Victoria Building

 Route M61 ran from Castle Hill to the Queen Victoria Building via Baulkham Hills and the M2 Motorway and complemented the existing 610X service.
 It commenced on 20 December 2010.

 It allowed passengers to connect with services to Kellyville, Glenwood, Kellyville Ridge, Bella Vista and Stanhope Gardens at bus stops along the M2 Motorway, as well as the Castle Hill Interchange.
 Route M61 originally continued south of the Queen Victoria Building to Railway Square via George Street until 4 October 2015 when it was curtailed to facilitate the construction of the CBD and South East Light Rail.
 In 2017, 610X services that ran between Castle Hill and City only were renumbered M61.
 M61 ceased operating on 26 May 2019 with all services renumbered 610X.

 M90: Burwood to Liverpool

 Route M90 runs from Westfield Burwood to Liverpool station via Strathfield, Chullora, Greenacre, Bankstown, Milperra and Moorebank, and commenced on 6 December 2010.
 Route M90 replaced the 900 service and connects with Sydney Trains stations at Burwood, Strathfield, Bankstown, and Liverpool.
 Operation of the route passed from Transdev NSW to Transit Systems with region 13 on 6 August 2023.

 M91: Parramatta to Hurstville

-Route M91 runs from Parramatta to Hurstville via Granville, Chester Hill, Yagoona, Bankstown, Padstow, Peakhurst and Penshurst, and commenced on 7 February 2011.
-Route M91 replaced the 910 and 948 services and connects with Sydney Trains stations at Parramatta, Granville, Chester Hill, Yagoona, Bankstown, Padstow, and Hurstville.
+Route M91 ran from Parramatta to Hurstville via Granville, Chester Hill, Yagoona, Bankstown, Padstow, Peakhurst and Penshurst, and commenced on 7 February 2011.
+Route M91 replaced the 910 and 948 services and connected with Sydney Trains stations at Parramatta, Granville, Chester Hill, Yagoona, Bankstown, Padstow, and Hurstville.
 Operation of the route passed from Transdev NSW to Transit Systems with region 13 on 6 August 2023.

+On 7 June 2026, the state government announced that route M91 would be split into routes 910 and 950 on 21 June 2026.